yumh1/AgentNetworkProtocol/07-ANP-Agent Description Protocol Specification (Draft).md

 }
 ```

 Security configuration in AD is required.
 Security definitions must be activated through the security member at the agent level.
 This configuration is the security mechanism required for interacting with the agent.

-Security definitions can also be activated at the form element level by including a security member in the form object, which will override (i.e., completely replace) the definitions activated at the agent level.
+## Common Definition Standardization

+For a specific product or service, such as a cup of coffee or a toy, we can use a subset of schema.org's Product properties to define a specific type that clarifies how the product should be described.
+This way, all agents can use unified definitions when constructing product data, facilitating interoperability between different agents.

+A similar approach can be used for interfaces.
+For example, with product purchase interfaces, we can define a unified purchase interface specification that all agents can use, enabling interoperability between different agents.